 Board Connections and CEO Successions

-Keywords: CEO succession, executive turnover, social network, board connections, corporate governance, agency problem, managerial labor market, information frictions
+Keywords: CEO succession, succession planning, CEO replacements, social networks, board connections, corporate governance, agency problem, managerial labor markets, information frictions

 JEL Classification: G34, J20